Zytronium/aeroduel_backend/docs/API.md

 - Returns all registered planes regardless of online/match status
 - Sensitive data like auth tokens is excluded from response
 - Scores (`hits`, `hitsTaken`) only meaningful during active matches
-- Planes persist in memory until server restart
+- Planes persist in memory until the server restarts

 ---